-Once basic elements of the policies are defined, we need to model the "axiomatic of RBAC": the core of this access control model which settles how an access is granted to a user through role assignment, how are defined hierarchies, etc. We model an RBAC axiomatic based on [13]. dSenior(SeniorRole, JuniorRole) to define direct inheritance between roles and senior(SeniorRole, JuniorRole) to define role hierarchy (the transitive closure of seniorDirect).
+Once basic elements of the policies are defined, we need to model the "axiomatic of RBAC": the core of the AC model which settles how an access is granted to a user through role assignment and how is defined hierarchy.
+We model an RBAC axiomatic based on [10]. dSenior(SeniorRole, JuniorRole) to define direct inheritance between roles and senior(SeniorRole, JuniorRole) to define role hierarchy (the transitive closure of seniorDirect).

-- role inheritance is transitive: $senior(X, Y), dSenior(Y, Z) \rightarrow senior(X, Z),$

-- role inheritance is irreflexive: $senior(X, X) \rightarrow false$,
+- role inheritance is transitive: $senior(X, Y), dSenior(Y, Z) \rightarrow senior(X, Z),$ - role inheritance is irreflexive: $senior(X, X) \to \bot$, to this permission: ura(U, R), $pra(A, O, R) \rightarrow permitted(U, A, O)$, - eventually through inheritance ura(U, R1), senior(R1, R2), $pra(A, O, R2) \rightarrow permitted(U, A, O)$.

-- a user is access granted to an object if he is assigned to a role which is assigned to this permission: $ura(U, R), pra(A, O, R) \rightarrow permitted(U, A, O),$
+- a user is access granted to an object if he is assigned to a role which is assigned